 Grant Park maintains a portion of its assets at its clearing brokers as well as at Lake Forest Bank & Trust Company.
 These assets, which may range from 5% to 35% of Grant Park's value, are held in cash, and/or U.S. Treasury securities.
-The balance of Grant Park's assets, which range from 65% to 95%, are invested in investment grade money market instruments, U.S. Treasury securities, U.S. Government sponsored enterprises and exchange-traded funds purchased by Middleton Dickinson Capital Management, LLC or the general partner which are held in a separate account in the name of GP Cash Management, LLC and custodied at State Street Bank and Trust Company.
+The balance of Grant Park's assets, which range from 65% to 95%, are invested in investment grade money market instruments, U.S. Treasury securities, U.S. Government sponsored enterprises and exchange-traded funds purchased by the general partner which are held in a separate account in the name of GP Cash Management, LLC and custodied at State Street Bank and Trust Company.
 See Note 4 to the consolidated financial statements included in this report for further information regarding this arrangement.
-Effective October 1, 2023 Grant Park no longer engages Middleton Dickinson Capital Management, LLC as cash manager to manage the liquid assets of Grant Park and the general partner currently manages the liquid assets of Grant Park.
+The general partner currently manages the liquid assets of Grant Park.
 Violent fluctuations in prevailing interest rates and/or changes in other economic conditions could cause mark-to-market losses on Grant Park's cash management income.